ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 semantic interoperability across solutions and platforms involving multiple vendors and providers.

 Amongst other things, this document is about trust and trustworthiness.
-The decision to trust spans beyond technical assertions to focus on trustworthiness as a quality of the computing environment.
+Trust is a choice one makes about another system.
-Trustworthiness is a quality that is assessed via evidence.
-This is a subtle difference and being familiar with the difference is crucial for using this document.
+Trustworthiness is a quality about the other system that can be used in making one's decision to trust it or not.
+This is subtle difference and being familiar with the difference is crucial for using this document.
 Additionally, the concepts of freshness and trust relationships with respect to RATS are elaborated on to enable implementers in order to choose